GabrielOnDelphi/ClaudeCode_TokenVampire/README.md

 ### Auto-Ping (Optional, Opt-In)
 - Disabled by default to keep the "0 tokens" promise intact
-- Smart trigger: pings Claude only when no session is active, or when the current session is within 30 minutes of its hard-reset
+- Smart trigger: pings Claude only when no session is active (fires immediately on the first such tick — bypasses the interval gate so an overnight-expired window gets a fresh start at app launch), or when the current session is within 30 minutes of its hard-reset
 - User-configurable interval (30 to 240 minutes, default 60)
 - Spawns `claude -p "hi"` headless via `cmd.exe` — no visible window, detached
-- After 3 consecutive spawn failures it disables itself for the run; auto-re-enables when you re-open Settings
+- After 3 consecutive spawn failures it disables itself for the run; re-arms (clearing the failure latch and re-enabling boundary-fire) when you toggle Auto-Ping back ON in Settings
 - Uses a few tokens per ping (typically <50 output tokens), worth it to start a fresh 5h window before you actually need to work

 ### Vote Prompt (One-Time)